Hugh Freeze: Ole Miss

 On December 5, 2011, Freeze was announced as the 37th head coach of the University of Mississippi.
 During the press conference to introduce him as the head coach, Freeze said he wanted to "retire at Ole Miss."
 He was signed to a four-year contract with an annual salary of $1.5 million plus incentives up to $2.5 million.
 His salary was later reported to be $4.7 million, making him the highest-paid employee in the state of Mississippi.

 In his first season at Ole Miss, Freeze led the Rebels to a 6–6 record in the regular season, including a 41–24 victory over Mississippi State in the Egg Bowl.
 Eligible to play in a bowl game for the first time since 2009, Ole Miss played in the BBVA Compass Bowl in Birmingham, Alabama, on January 5, 2013, defeating the University of Pittsburgh 38–17 to finish 7–6.

 Freeze received national attention on National Signing Day 2013 as Ole Miss brought in the fifth-ranked recruiting class in the country.
+In the 2013 season, he finished with a 7–5 record in the regular season.
+The Rebels defeated Georgia Tech in the Music City Bowl.

 Freeze won the 2014 Grant Teaff Coach of the Year award by the Fellowship of Christian Athletes.

 During Freeze's third season at Ole Miss, he led the Rebels to a 7–0 start, the program's best start since the Johnny Vaught era.
 By October, they had risen as high as third in the nation, their highest ranking at that late stage in the season in almost half a century.
 They ultimately finished 9–3, only the third time since Vaught's tenure that Ole Miss has won that many games in the regular season.
 That netted them an appearance in the 2014 Peach Bowl: their first major bowl appearance since the 1970 Sugar Bowl, and the biggest since Vaught's tenure.

 On September 19, 2015, Freeze's Rebels beat Alabama, 43–37, in Tuscaloosa, Alabama, making Freeze only the third SEC head coach, along with Les Miles and Steve Spurrier, to defeat a Nick Saban-coached team in back-to-back years.
 The victory catapulted the Rebels to No. 3 in the AP rankings.
 They went on to tally their second straight nine-win season, and garnered a berth in the 2016 Sugar Bowl, where they won 48–20 over Oklahoma State.
 They finished ninth in the AP Poll and 10th in the Coaches' Poll—their first top-10 finishes in a final poll since 1969.
 It was also only the Rebels' third 10-win season since the Vaught era.